farzadrastegar/setup-hadoop/README.md

    7.2.
 Initialize Ambari.

    7.2.1.
-(If Java NOT already installed in hadoop nodes) initialize Ambari (installs Java by default).
+(If Java NOT already installed in hadoop nodes) initialize Ambari using the following command (installs Java by default) and go to step 7.2.3.
 If you already installed Java on hadoop cluster nodes, skip this step and go to 7.2.2.

          $ ambari-server setup